Charles Hoskins: Politics, royal commission and dispute with NSW Government

-At the election of October 1910, the first Labor government of N.S.W. came to power, led by James McGowen.
+At the election of October 1910, the first Labor government of NSW came to power, led by James McGowen.
 It had been Labor and McGowan, who had triggered the final collapse of William Sandford Limited, in October 1907, when they joined forces with George Reid to insist that a critical government loan—intended to keep the cash-strapped company operating—take absolute precedence of security, over the company's existing commercial bank loans.
 At that time, Labor favoured a policy of nationalisation of heavy industry and was ambivalent concerning the future of companies such as G. & C. Hoskins.
 Labor, as the political wing of the organised labour movement, could not have been sympathetic to Hoskins' hard-nosed approach to industrial relations.
 McGowen's government's attitude to Hoskins and his Lithgow works would be very different to that of the previous premier, Charles Wade.
 Labor saw Hoskins as a supporter of Wade, and owed him no favours.

 Hoskins had secured his first order for steel rails in May 1911.
-However, in the same year, the N.S.W.
-Government set up a Royal Commission to "inquire as to the suitability of New South Wales ores for iron and steel manufacture, the cost of production from local ores, whether the Government's arrangements with Messrs.
+However, in the same year, the NSW Government set up a Royal Commission to "inquire as to the suitability of New South Wales ores for iron and steel manufacture, the cost of production from local ores, whether the Government's arrangements with Messrs.
 G. and C. Hoskins for supplies of iron and steel are beneficial to the Government, and the approximate cost of a plant capable of producing the iron and steel to be required in the future by the Commonwealth Government and the Governments of the different States."

-The N.S.W.
-Government, through the Attorney-General William Holman, appointed the manager of the Steel Company of Scotland, F.W.
+The NSW Government, through the Attorney-General William Holman, appointed the manager of the Steel Company of Scotland, F.W.
 Paul, as the Royal Commissioner.
 His findings were highly critical of the existing arrangements, the quality of the products being supplied, that not all the steel supplied was made from Australian ores (some was German steel), and of Charles Hoskins himself.
 The last aspect of the findings was unsurprising, given Hoskins combative approach in giving his evidence and that he had clashed with the Royal Commissioner.